centreon/centreon-documentation/versioned_docs/version-21.10/releases/centreon-core.md

 systemctl start centengine
 ```

-All the the downtimes applied on Business Activities have now been removed.
+All the the downtimes applied on Business Activities have now
+ been removed.

-You must then restart `centengine` service on all pollers to restore the legitimate inherited downtimes.
+You must then restart `centengine` service on all the other pollers to restore the legitimate inherited downtimes.

 ### 21.10.0